Teaching English While Travelling the World

 If you would like to teach your own lesson plans, Verbling is a great platform to teach on, it’s the only website (I found) where you can earn a reasonable amount of money as a freelancer (you set your price but most teachers ask for more than £10/hour).
 The students can buy a package from you and you can design lesson plans for them specifically.
 I have prepared students for IELTS and others just wanted to practice conversational English.
 Once you have more reviews, you can set your hourly rate higher.
 You can withdraw your money once a week.

 I carried on searching for better online opportunities and found DaDaABC and I worked for them for a few months but as by then we knew that fixed schedule wouldn’t suit us after leaving England because we would be on the move constantly, I left the company.
 I did like working for DaDaABC, they paid well and I built great relationships with my students.
 They also gave compensation for my available slots that were not booked which is unique to this company compared to all the other company I have mentioned or will do in the following.
-I never met any other teachers who worked for them as they didn’t seem to have any support groups.
+I never met or talked to any other teachers who worked for them as they didn’t seem to have any support groups.

 I only worked for Alo7 for a few months, I really loved working for them but left the company because I was unable to carry on with the fixed schedule and wanted flexibility and later on found Landi that paid more.
 Alo7’s courseware and lesson plans are amazing (possibly one of the best out of all the companies) and they put a real effort into supporting you as a teacher (you receive comprehensive notes with every lesson plan for example).
 They pay $15/hour so quite a lot less than you could earn working for other companies.